Advancing the circular economy at SNCF

 As a materials consumer, we’re fighting to prevent resource depletion, reduce waste and shrink the impact of materials production.
 We’re working towards 3 aims: limit consumption, cut waste and reclaim end-of-life products.

-Every year, rolling stock—Intercités, Transilien, TER and TGV passenger trains, and diesel and electric freight locomotives—are taken out of service for disassembly and reclamation.
+Every year rolling stock—Intercités, Transilien, TER and TGV passenger trains, and diesel and electric freight locomotives—is taken out of service for disassembly and reclamation.
 Qualified subcontractors dismantle and decontaminate the units, and parts in good condition are reused in the active fleet, reducing maintenance costs.

 Several disassembly plants do the work.